A thermodynamic property is any property that defines a particular state of a physical system that can be measured.

-- Specific weight.
-The specific weight is defined as the relationship between the weight of the body and the total volume it occupies.
+Specific weight - We define it as the relationship between the body's weight and the total volume it occupies.

-- Temperature.
-Temperature is the thermal state of a substance that is considered to transmit heat.
-The temperature can be expressed in different scales: degrees Celsius, degrees Fahrenheit, Kelvin or Rankine.
+Temperature - Temperature is the thermal state of the system that is considered to transmit heat.

-The extensive properties do not depend on the mass, but depend on the size of the system.
-So when the different parts of a whole come together, you get a total value.
-If a system is composed of different subsystems, then the value of the extensive property for the total system will be the sum of the value of the different subsystems.
+An extensive property is a property that depends on the amount of matter in a sample and the system's size.
+If a system is composed of different subsystems, the value of the entire extensive property will be the sum of the value of the various subsystems.

-Extensive properties become intensive if they are expressed per unit mass (specific property), moles (molar property) or volume (property density).
+Extensive properties become intensive if they are expressed per unit of mass (specific property), of moles (molar property), or volume (property density).

-Among this group of properties we have the total values, such as total energies, volume, weight, amount of substance, etc.
+This group of system properties includes total values, such as total energies, volume, weight, amount of substance, etc.